fletchjp/MERG-Arduino-Software/TestKeyPad/README.md

 ## matrixKeyboardMEGA34

-Example of matrix keyboard support for MEGA 3 by 4 Keypad built into IoAbstraction
+Example of matrix keyboard support for MEGA with a 3 by 4 Keypad built into IoAbstraction

 This is now adapted to report the state of the key.

 ## matrixKeyboardMEGA44

-Example of matrix keyboard support for MEGA 4 by 4 Keypad built into IoAbstraction
+Example of matrix keyboard support for MEGA with a 4 by 4 Keypad built into IoAbstraction

+This is now adapted to report the state of the key.

+## matrixKeyboardUNO44

+Example of matrix keyboard support for UNO with a 4 by 4 Keypad built into IoAbstraction

 This is now adapted to report the state of the key.